Shopify SEO Guide: How to increase organic traffic to your store

 The pages every store should have.
 It’s highly recommended that you create an “About us” and “Contact” page; these pages help potential customers get familiar with your business and enable them to get in touch with you to resolve concerns before and after they buy from you.

-Additionally, a dedicated page for your shipping information, return policy and frequently asked questions can also enable you to communicate important details and may even reduce the amount of time spent answering redundant questions.
+Additionally, a dedicated page for your shipping information, return policy, privacy policy, terms and conditions and frequently asked questions can also enable you to communicate important details and may even reduce the amount of time spent answering redundant questions.
 You can also add a mission statement or “Our Story” page to help distinguish your brand from others.

 You can set up a blog on your Shopify store as a home for content that helps to differentiate your brand, supplement your transactional pages and earn backlinks.